chkp-rolandop/dome9-serverless-onboarding/README.md

 requests
 # Install python dependencies
 pip3 install boto3 requests #Run as 'sudo' if you receive errors.
-Step 2: Upload Dome9 Platform CFTs to an S3 bucket Upload CloudFormation templates to an accessible S3 bucket.
-They can be found here.
-Optional: Use the public CFT URLs predefined in the d9_onboard_aws.conf file and skip the rest of this section.
-Edit d9_onboard_aws.conf.
-Set the S3 URLs for cft_s3_url_readonly and cft_s3_url_readwrite
-Save the file.
 Step 3: Setup Dome9 Environment Variables
 Create your Dome9 V2 API Credentials here.
 Set the environment variables.